 Proposals should ensure the design of the public realm considers opportunities for embedding culture.
 This includes a thorough understanding of local historic and cultural identity as outlined in M01-M04.
 Opportunities to engage with local community and arts groups in the design of spaces should be explored.
-The opportunities will vary depending on the type and size of space but may include:
+The opportunities will vary depending on the type and size of space size but may include:

-- Innovative and practical street furniture, signage and wayfinding, lighting, public art and street art.
-Refer also to the Public Art Strategy for Exeter. - Multi-functional spaces and appropriate supporting infrastructure which enable festivals, events, theatre, projection, carnival, pageants and processions. - Creative interventions within the hard and soft landscape design. - Temporary art installations may also be appropriate, outlined in C04.
+- Innovative street furniture, signage and wayfinding, lighting, public art and street art.
+Refer also to the Public Art Strategy for Exeter. - Spaces which enable festivals, events, theatre, projection, carnival, pageants and processions. - Creative interventions within the hard and soft landscape design. - Temporary art installations may also be appropriate, outlined in C04.